DuskXi/IndividualProject/ProjectRecording/experiment_log.md

   - During model training, I found that the pure FC-CNN structure seems to be a bit unstable and is very sensitive to training hyperparameters.
   - After adding dropout and BatchNorm2d layers, an accuracy of 85% can be achieved
   - Don’t use CrossEntropyLoss lightly, use MSE more often, the accuracy is now as high as 95%

+### Experiment: Try to directly use a linear network to process the problem into a structured problem

+- Experiment summary: The main attempt is to directly process the text questions after word segmentation through linear network processing and output them into structured questions for ILP use.
+- Experiment result: Failure, accuracy rate is only 20%
+- Result analysis: sequence network may be needed
+- Experiment time: 2024-03-11